atlesn/blockdevlogger/README.md

 ```
 ts_gteq		Specifiy a minimum timestamp of blocks to print.
 Default is 0.
 limit		Stop after this many entries are found.
+0 means no limit (default).
 ```

 ### bdl open dev={DEVICE} *